22008686/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### PROGRAM

 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: M.Pavithra
+Developed by: S.A.Amrutha
-RegisterNumber: 22008686
+RegisterNumber: 22007438
 ```
 SR FLIPFLOP: